 Source and more slot car history at slotcarhistory.com.

-What's your Strombecker worth?
+What's your Strombecker worth in 2021?
 Here are some recently sold items.